piyushchugeja/image-slider-using-CSS/README.md

-# image slider using CSS
+# Image slider which uses only CSS3
- This is an image slider made from pure CSS and no JavaScript.
+This image slider uses only CSS3 and HTML5 to make up and also has some animations for a smooth experience.